 H. Hamdy, A. Al-Moslih, G. Tavarnesi, A. Laus.
 MEDICAL EDUCATION 2017, John Wiley & Sons Ltd

-This article discusses how a virtual, but authentic patient can help students improve their ability to conduct the medical interview and create trust in the patient, while generating learning objectives in a problem-based learning environment.
+This article discusses how a virtual yet authentic patient can help students improve their ability to conduct a medical interview and create trust in the patient, while generating learning objectives in a problem-based learning environment.

 R. Mazza, L. Ambrosini, N. Catenazzi, S. Vanini, D. Tuggener, G. Tavarnesi, A. Laus.
 AIED2018

-This article discusses how applying voice and semantic recognition to the simulator can improve students’ ability to conduct the medical interview and manage critical conversations.
+This article discusses how applying voice and semantic recognition to the simulator can improve students’ ability to conduct medical interviews and manage critical conversations.

 Improving Leadership Skills Via Digital Role Play